lhatpku/robo-advisor/README.md

+## ✅ Robo Advisor with Advice and Investment Agent

-# 🧠 Robo-Advising Agent Framework — Step 1: Advice Onboarding Flow
+# 🧠 Robo-Advising Agent Framework — Step 2: Investment Flow Extension

-This repository implements **Step 1** of an intelligent, modular robo-advising platform built on LLM-powered agents orchestrated with **LangGraph**.
+This repository now implements **2 steps** of an intelligent, modular robo-advising platform built on LLM-powered agents orchestrated with **LangGraph**.
-The current milestone focuses on the **onboarding and risk-profiling experience**, handled by two conversational agents:

-1. **Robo-Advisor Agent** (entry point)
-   — Handles general investor conversations and determines when a user is ready to begin onboarding.
-   — Provides a “heads-up” explaining that a short questionnaire is required to assess the user’s
-     risk profile and asks for consent to proceed.

-2. **Advice Agent**
-   — Conducts the 7-question risk-profiling questionnaire.
-   — Handles clarifying prompts (“why?”) using question-specific guidance text.
-   — When all answers are collected, calls the **`general_investing_advice`** tool to
-     generate an equity/bond allocation recommendation and summarizes results conversationally.
+The system integrates conversational intent detection, questionnaire-based risk profiling, and a partially completed investment-optimization workflow.

 ---